Drjacky/MVVMTemplate/README.md

 ## CI ⚙️

-This template is using [**GitHub Actions**](https://github.com/cortinico/kotlin-android-template/actions) as CI.
-You don't need to setup any external service and you should have a running CI once you start using this template.
+This template is using [**GitHub Actions**](https://github.com/Drjacky/MVVMTemplate/actions) as CI.

-There are currently the following workflows available:
+Available workflows listed as follows:
-- [Validate Gradle Wrapper](.github/workflows/gradle-wrapper-validation.yml) - Will check that the gradle wrapper has a valid checksum
+- [Validate Gradle Wrapper](.github/workflows/gradlew-validation.yml) - Checks the gradle wrapper has a valid checksum.
-- [Pre Merge Checks](.github/workflows/pre-merge.yaml) - Will run the `build`, `check` and `publishToMavenLocal` tasks.

 ## Contributing 🤝